 - Confusion and other behavior issues

 If you believe your pet has ingested any pest control product, contact your vet immediately for assistance.

 Products Containing Abamectin

-Abamectin will normally come in a liquid, gel, or dust.
-Most products are formulated to deal with specific types of pests.
-Gels can be bought at the retail level in various bait.
-Higher grade level abamectin is normally sold in liquid form.
+Abamectin comes in a liquid, gel, and dust.
+Most abamectin products are formulated to deal with specific types of pests.
+Low-concentration abamectin gels can be bought in most retail stores.
+High-concentration abamectin products come in liquids, but cannot be sold at a retail level.

 The EPA currently doesn’t have any laws on what percentage of abamectin can be sold at the retail level, but if you have questions on safe application, call your local exterminator at (833) 431-0401.

 Abamectin vs. Other Products

 There are lots of strong chemical products out there to help you ward off pests.
 Let’s look at some other products that compare to abamectin.